miketronic/Desolation/images/gallery.md

 ![Desolation 011](20240714_142459.jpg)

-## All Versions - bodging columns back on with the board vias, in case you tried to go down to 3 or 4 columns and have regerts :)
+### All Versions - Able to bodge columns back on with the board vias, in case you tried to go down to 3 or 4 columns and have regerts :)
 ![Desolation 012](20240606_101252.jpg)

 ![Desolation 013](20240606_101300.jpg)